 In addition to running the annual competitions under the Parish in Bloom banner, the Council seeks to make improvements and to involve the community and local businesses in various floral and planting projects throughout the Parish.

-In 2018 the railing baskets at Park Street Recreation Ground and hanging baskets for the Parish Centre and Greenwood Park Community Centre provided an excellent display throughout the summer.
-The were once again sponsored by Burston Garden Centre, who donated all the plants and cared for them until they were ready to be installed.
+The railing baskets at Park Street Recreation Ground and hanging baskets for the Parish Centre and Greenwood Park Community Centre have been sponsored by Burston Garden Centre, who donated all the plants and cared for them until they were ready to be installed.

 The landscaped bed at the entrance to Greenwood Park, which was installed and planted with support from Lafarge and Aylett Nurseries in 2014, is now well established and provides year round interest.

-Best Floral Business Display – The Noke Hotel
+Best Floral Business Display – The Black Boy & Traffic Self Drive

 Inter-schools Competition – Park Street School